wtPLSQL/wtPLSQL/docs/demo/Test-Runner.md

  PASS   56ms Ad-Hoc Test.
 EQ - Expected "1" and got "1"
 ```

 This shows the latest test result summary with test results details.
 A detail level of 30 shows summary and detailed test results for a test runner package.
-In this case, the summary is the same and the detailed results of the EQ assertion are shown.
-These detail levels are explained in the [Reference Page](../Reference.md).
+In this case, the summary and the detailed results of the EQ assertion are shown.
+These detail levels are explained in the [Reference Page](../Reference.md#wt_text_report-detail-levels).

 The detailed results shown are the same as the ad-hoc result, with a "56ms" added.
-The detailed results from the test runner package includes the elapsed time between assertions, or elapsed time from test runner package startup to the first assertion.
+The 56 in the detailed results shows the elapsed time between assertions, or elapsed time from test runner package startup to the first assertion.

 ## Test Cases